HomeOutdoor Living BlogHow to Clean Composite Decking: A 5-Step Guide

 You’ve cleared the deck and prepared your cleaner.
 Now it’s time to map out where you’ll start cleaning the deck.
 We recommend cleaning your deck in small sections, working through one area at a time.
 This will ensure that the cleaning products won’t dry or evaporate before scrubbing.

 Saturate the first area you’ll be working on with the diluted cleaner and allow it to stand on the surface for 30-60 seconds.
-Do not allow the cleaner to dry or evaporate before scrubbing, since it will leave a residue that is hard to remove.
+Do not allow the cleaner to dry or evaporate before scrubbing and rinsing, since it will leave a residue that is hard to remove.

 TimberTech Tip: